 For a more precise estimate, please get in touch with our team.

-The money that you could receive for the injury itself is not the only type of compensation that you could receive.
+The money that you could receive for the injury itself and your pain and suffering and loss of amenity is not the only type of compensation that you could receive.
 Injuries can often cause financial repercussions for the victim.
 These financial repercussions can include things like: